When researching broadband you'll often see the term 'latency' mentioned. But what is latency, and how does latency

-Latency manifests as a small delay in whatever you’re doing.
-It could be a pause while a webpage loads, a small delay between moving your mouse in a game and your character responding, or a stutter or delay in movie or music streaming.
+Latency can cause a small delay in whatever you’re doing.
+It could be a pause while a webpage loads, a small delay between moving your mouse in a game and your character responding, or stuttering or buffering when you're watching a film or streaming music.

 When networks are congested or suffering downtime, traffic slows and latency increases.